Corporate reconstruction concession

 Alpha owns Blackacre, a property located in Melbourne and valued at $2.5 million.
 Beta owns Whiteacre, a property also located in Melbourne and valued at $4 million.

 Beta and Gamma are wholly owned subsidiaries of Alpha.
 As their sole shareholder, Alpha holds 100% of the beneficial ownership in Beta and Gamma and controls 100% of the votes that may be cast at a general meeting of Beta and Gamma.
-Accordingly, Alpha, Beta and Gamma are considered a ‘corporate group’ for the purpose of the corporate reconstruction concession.
-Therefore, an eligible transaction between Alpha, Beta and Gamma is eligible for the corporate reconstruction concession.
+Accordingly, Alpha, Beta and Gamma are considered a corporate group for the purpose of the corporate reconstruction concession.
+Therefore, eligible transactions between Alpha, Beta and Gamma qualify for the corporate reconstruction concession.

 The Umbrella Group undertakes a corporate reconstruction involving multiple steps.